raspberrypilearning/sense-hat-puzzle-box/en/step_5.md

 --- /hint ---
 --- /hints ---

 + Go to the **Main program** section to add some code to test your images.
-The new code should display the `locked` image on the LED matrix, then wait 2 seconds, then display the `unlocked` image and wait for another 2 seconds.
+The new code should display the `locked` image on the LED matrix, then wait two seconds, then display the `unlocked` image and wait for another two seconds.

 [[[generic-python-sleep]]]